Update 11/13/17 We are looking to complete work in December 2017 and share this forty-five minute documentary with the world in 2018!

 Update 2/19/15: Thanks to a our new editorial support Brianna, all of the interviews are now transcribed.
 We could turn this into a book!
-The information from our filmed conversations are so insightful that is difficult to know where to start with the editing, but we are aiming for a documentary, not a miniseries, so we will begin to piece this documentary together in spring and summer 2015.
+The information from our filmed conversations is so insightful that is difficult to know where to start with the editing, but we are aiming for a documentary, not a miniseries, so we will begin to piece this documentary together in spring and summer 2015.

 Update 12/21/14: We have completed the research stage and preproduction stage of development, and moved into production and have interviewed seven families about their experiences and insights.
 We look forward to bringing you stories from Angela, Faith, Holly, Jessica, Peter, Delano, and Jacari.